Reuters recently put out this article: Eating healthy food costs more money in U.S. (than eating junk food). This is a bit of a no-brainer, isn’t it?

 Reuters is right.
 Healthy food does cost more, both in time and money.

-But did you read the comments?
+But did you read the comments in the article above?
 They lead one to reconsider if, in the long run, eating healthy really is more expensive.
 Isn’t it true that eating better food equals better health?
 I’d much rather invest in my own good life than a pharmaceutical stockholder’s.
 And I certainly prefer spending time cooking together with my family over sitting in a doctor’s office.

 This same concept applies to business.
 Business and marketing.